Frequently Asked Questions

 The CIC events are updated automatically as employers sign up, and job/internship postings are live as soon as we get them from employers.
 Continue to search Handshake for interesting positions and interviews, either by doing a full search or searching for city-specific “labels.”
 To view an updated list of registered employers, visit http://www.cicevents.org/ and click on the purple event box in the city banner you’re interested in.

-Last year over 250 employers attended the events in NYC, DC and Boston.
-To review this year’s registered employers please click on each event from the homepage.
+Last year over 100 employers attended the event in NYC.
+To review this year’s registered employers please click on the event and then view registered employers.
 Please remember that employers sign up daily, so additional firms and job descriptions should appear when you next check Handshake.

 How do I upload my resume?